 - Change wet diapers frequently—ideally, every two hours or when the diaper is soaked.
-If a diaper is soiled, wash and change right away.
+If a diaper is soiled, wash it and change it right away.

 - Dry the baby’s skin well after washing.
-Do not rub a towel against your baby’s sensitive skin as it can cause irritation.
+Do not rub a towel against your baby’s sensitive skin as it can irritate.

 - Avoid diapers that are too tight.
 Chafing due to too-tight diapers can trigger a rash.
 To know if your baby is ready for a bigger diaper size, check for marks on your baby’s skin after removing a diaper.
 If there is, it may be time to buy the next size, Mama!

 - Apply a diaper rash cream.
-Maximise a diaper cream by applying it after every diaper change to serve as protection.
+Maximize a diaper cream by applying it after every diaper change to serve as protection.